Rahul2332/Rahul2332.github.io/README.md

 * The main web page is divided into 7 sections with different css file for each.
 * I have used JavaScript libraries such as [TagCloud.js](https://github.com/mcc108/TagCloud), [Swiper.js](https://swiperjs.com/), [AOS Library](https://github.com/michalsnik/aos) for various animations on my web page.
-* For animated rotating words implementation [read this.](https://dev.to/asmit2952/animated-text-sphere-in-javascript-using-tagcloud-js-1p72)
 * For contact forms I have used [formsubmit.co](https://formsubmit.co/)

 Feel free to raise issues if you find any bugs in the site.
 You can also create pull requests to add new features.